amirakul/Plotly-Challenge/README.md

 * Use `otu_labels` as the hovertext for the chart.

-This is how the horizontal bar chart looks like:
+This is how the horizontal bar chart looks like displaying the highest 10 OTU from highest to lowest values:

 ![bar_chart](Images/bar_chart.png)